Using robots to block Google News

 <meta name="robots" content="noimageindex">

-To inform us that an article will expire at a certain time, at which point it should be removed from the Google index, you'd use the following tag:
+To inform us that an article will expire at a certain time, at which point it should be removed from the Google index, you would use the following tag:

 <meta name="googlebot" content="unavailable_after: 25-Aug-2011 15:00:00 EST">